 Taking care of your senior cat

-The average lifespan of a cat is 15 to 20 years, with the average around 15 or so.
-Advances in veterinary treatments and specialised diets teamed with an incline to the indoor-only rule has contributed to this life expectancy.
-Cats over the age of seven years old are considered senior.
-As they age, a cat’s dietary, exercise, and healthcare needs will change, so it’s important that you monitor these changes closely.
+The graceful lifespan of a cat is approximately 15 to 20 years, with the average around 15 or so.
+Advances in veterinary treatments and prescription diets together with an incline to the “indoor-only rule” has contributed to this greater life expectancy.
+Cats over the age of seven to eight years of age are considered senior.
+As they age, a cat’s dietary, exercise, and healthcare needs will also change, so it’s important that you monitor these changes closely.

 Here are some senior cat health care tips:

-- schedule regular health checks with your veterinarian to maintain good health and prevent serious illnesses and diseases which can help them from becoming more serious.
+- Schedule regular health checks with your veterinarian to maintain good health and for the early detection of illnesses and diseases which can help them from becoming more serious.

-- monitor dental health closely and maintain a healthy mouth through specialised dental diets, treats, and toys.
-You can also brush your cat’s teeth with a special toothbrush
+- Monitor dental health closely and maintain a healthy mouth through prescription dental diets, treats, and toys.
+You can also brush your cat’s teeth with a special toothbrush and toothpaste

-- monitor their weight and ensure your cats diet is meeting all of their nutritional needs, particularly as they age
+- Monitor their weight and ensure your cat’s diet is meeting all of their nutritional needs and is suitable for their life stage

-Senior cats are susceptible to a number of diseases.
-The most common are chronic kidney disease, diabetes, thyroid disease, and arthritis.
+Senior cats are susceptible to a number of common diseases.
+The most common are chronic kidney disease, diabetes, thyroid disease, and arthritis amongst others.
 Being able to detect changes in your cat’s behaviour and habits early, and notifying your local pet care team will help to prevent serious long-term health issues.

 Some of these signs may include: